jasmin-alvarez/Methods/README.md

 var res = str.replace("Microsoft", "Apple");

-Search :The search() method searches a string for a specified value, and returns the position of the match.
+9)Search :The search() method searches a string for a specified value, and returns the position of the match.

 Time Complexity: O(1)
 Example :